-Plenty of great markets to wander around in Vietnam and indeed the wet market across the river from Can Tho is also a favourite but we do particularly like this market because it is one of the increasingly rare, genuine ‘floating’ ones.
+Plenty of great markets to wander around in Vietnam and indeed the wet market across the river from Can Tho is also a favourite but we do particularly like the Can Tho floating market (or Cai Rang to give it the correct name) because it is one of the increasingly rare, genuine ‘floating’ ones.
 The famous Damnoen Saduak market near Bangkok – featured on innumerable postcards and TAT ads, (Tourism Authority of Thailand), has owed it’s continued existence to tourists for a long time now and many of the newer touted Bangkok region floating markets don’t even float but are merely canal-side.
 The Mekong Delta is the place to go in this part of the world to be able to find the real McCoy and we’re not sure how much longer some of those will last for.

-At present we rate the Can Tho option as the best, and largest, we’ve visited in that area, compared to say Vinh Long or Cai Be markets, but would be interesting to check out what Soc Trang to the east has to offer.
-Can Tho is also the most visited market by Westerners, but as we mentioned earlier it’s a market that exists despite the tourists not because of the tourists and numbers are still relatively low compared to the amount of shoppers and vendors anyway.
+At present, we rate the Can Tho option as the best, and largest, we’ve visited in that area, compared to say Vinh Long or Cai Be markets, but would be interesting to check out what Soc Trang to the east has to offer.
+Can Tho is also the most visited market by Westerners, but as we mentioned earlier it’s a market that exists despite the tourists, not because of the tourists and numbers are still relatively low compared to the number of shoppers and vendors anyway.

-Our advice, and our All Points East tour itinerary, is an early morning visit – when the market is at its busiest and other visitors few and far between – then head back to your hotel for a late breakfast.
-Also fun to grab a coffee from one of the floating coffee boats in the meantime.
+Our advice, and our tour itinerary, is an early morning visit – when the market is at its busiest and other visitors few and far between – then head back to your hotel for a late breakfast.
+Also, fun to grab a coffee from one of the floating coffee boats in the meantime.

 Confess we’ve never actually been big fans of dragon fruit but it does look attractive in a fruit salad, (or photo), even if it doesn’t taste of much!